statisticsnorway/terraform-provider-commvault/README.md

-Terraform Provider for CommvaultX
+# Terraform Provider for Commvault

 The CommvaultX Terraform provider allows you to manage Commvault resources such as clients and, in the future, backup jobs, directly from Terraform.
 This version is maintained by Statistics Norway and is not affiliated with the official Commvault provider.

+Where does the X in CommvaultX

 ⸻

-🚀 Features
+Features

-	•	Create and delete Commvault clients.
+- Create and delete Commvault clients.
-	•	Retrieve client information.
+- Retrieve client information.
-	•	(Planned) Manage backup jobs for Google Cloud Storage buckets.
+- (Planned) Manage backup jobs for Google Cloud Storage buckets.

 ⸻

-📋 Requirements
+Prerequisites

-	•	Terraform >= 1.0
+- Terraform >= 1.0
-	•	Go >= 1.21 (for building from source)
+- Go (for building from source)
-	•	Access to a Commvault Command Center API endpoint.
+- Access to a Commvault Command Center API endpoint.
-	•	Valid Commvault credentials.
+- Valid Commvault credentials.

 ## Terms and concepts